By the end of this chapter, the student should be able to:

 You will now study a new distribution, one that is used to determine the answers to such questions.
 This distribution is called the chi-square distribution.

 In this chapter, you will learn the three major applications of the chi-square distribution:

 - the goodness-of-fit test, which determines if data fit a particular distribution, such as in the lottery example

 - the test of independence, which determines if events are independent, such as in the movie example

 - the test of a single variance, which tests variability, such as in the coffee example

-Though the chi-square distribution depends on calculators or computers for most of the calculations, there is a table available (see Table F2).
+Though the chi-square distribution depends on calculators or computers for most of the calculations, there is a table available (see Appendix G Notes for the TI-83, 83+, 84, 84+ Calculators).
 TI-83+ and TI-84 calculator instructions are included in the text.

 Look in the sports section of a newspaper or on the Internet for some sports data (baseball averages, basketball scores, golf tournament scores, football odds, swimming times, and the like).
 Plot a histogram and a boxplot using your data.
 See if you can determine a probability distribution that your data fits.
 Have a discussion with the class about your choice.